 The Company has provided guarantees in favour of banks and debt holders as security for loans granted by them to subsidiaries and associates of the Group.
-The outstanding amount of these as at 31 December 2023 was the equivalent of \in 2.1 billion (31 December 2022: \in 2.4 billion).
-Out of these, \in 2.0 billion (31 December 2022: \in 2.3 billion) are included in consolidated borrowings of the Group and are presented as such in the consolidated and company financial statements.
+The outstanding amount of these as at 31 December 2024 was the equivalent of \leq 2.0 billion (31 December 2023: \leq 2.1 billion).
+Out of these, \leq 1.9 billion (31 December 2023: \leq 2.0 billion) are included in consolidated borrowings of the Group and are presented as such in the consolidated and company financial statements.

-As at 31 December 2023, the Company has also provided guarantees in favour of banks as security for guarantees issued by them in favour of subsidiaries and associates of the Group amounting to \leq 40 million (31 December 2022: \leq 19 million) and \in 13 million (31 December 2022: \in 1.7 million) respectively, and corporate guarantees amounting to \in 12 million (31 December 2022: \in 12 million).
-Also, as at 31 December 2023, the intragroup corporate guarantees provided to the Custom Authorities for the transportation of energy products within the bonded warehouse regime amounted to \in 170 million (31 December 2022: \in 170 million).
+As at 31 December 2024, the Company has also provided guarantees in favour of banks as security for guarantees issued by them in favour of subsidiaries and associates of the Group amounting to \leqslant 42 million (31 December 2023: \leqslant 40 million) and \leqslant 13 million (31 December 2023: \leqslant 13 million) respectively, and corporate guarantees amounting to \leqslant 9 million (31 December 2023: \leqslant 12 million).
+Also, as at 31 December 2024, the intragroup corporate guarantees provided to the Custom Authorities for the transportation of energy products within the bonded warehouse regime amounted to \leqslant 170 million (31 December 2023: \leqslant 170 million).